AmirAref/tiny-scripts/README.md

 ### `scripts/`

 - [score-calc-helper](./scripts/score-calc-helper.py) : a helper script to get and caluclate the score of students and make csv file
+- [decode-interpreter](./scripts/decode-interpreter.py) : this is a command line tool to make "define" like C++ in python code.